Center5 min read9 of 9

 When Undefined

-You might relate to the phrase "getting into a tizzy," as this conditioning influence from your past or present-day surroundings can feed stress into your system from those with a defined Root center.
-While you can achieve various goals throughout your life, it must be done on your terms.
-Committing to something outside of your own integrity can cause stress, and other people's needs and pressures can throw you off balance if you give in to them.
-External pressure alone, such as the statement "Get out there and make something of yourself!", can lead to stress, as you do not have consistent access to the adrenaline required to carry you through.
+You might know the feeling of "getting into a tizzy": conditioning from your past or current surroundings feeds you stress from people with a defined Root center.
+You can accomplish plenty in life, but it has to be on your terms.
+Committing to something that violates your own integrity causes stress, and other people's needs and pressures will throw you off balance if you give in to them.
+Even a bare push like "Get out there and make something of yourself!" can stress you, because you don't have steady access to the adrenaline to carry it through.

 When Both Partners Have This Center Defined